saichandadabala/Linux_Server_Configuration/README.md

 3. **SSH login username:** grader
 4. **Application URL:** http://54.159.20.61.xip.io

-## Procedural steps forEstablisshing a connection with Amazon EC2:
+## Procedural steps forEstablishing a connection with Amazon EC2:

 - open your AWS Educate and login to your account.